Fighting for a 2A Future with Adam Kraut | Second Amendment Foundation | SHOT Show 2026

 Frequently Asked Questions

-The Second Amendment Foundation (SAF) argues that since the tax stamp for certain NFA items like suppressors has been reduced to $0, the government's original justification for regulating them under its taxing power is no longer valid, weakening the basis for NFA control.
+The Second Amendment Foundation (SAF) is challenging NFA regulations by arguing that since the tax stamp for certain items has been reduced to $0, the government's justification for regulating them under its taxing power is no longer valid.
+This legal strategy aims to dismantle regulatory frameworks based on fiscal authority.

-How does the 'common use' doctrine apply to firearm accessories like FRTs?
+How does the 'Common Use for Lawful Purposes' doctrine apply to firearm accessories?

-What is the significance of the Cargill case for rapid-fire accessories?
+What is the significance of the Cargill case for rapid-fire firearm accessories?

 Why is supporting organizations like the Second Amendment Foundation important?